-Store at 20-25°C (68-77°F), excursions permitted to 15-30°C (59-86°F) [see USP Controlled Room Temperature]
+Store at 20-25°C (68-77°F), with excursions permitted between 15-30°C (59°F-86°F) until ready to use.
+Protect BUNAVAIL from freezing and moisture.
+Do not use if the foil package has been damaged.

 Patients should be advised to store buprenorphine-containing medications safely and out of sight and reach of children.
-Destroy any unused medication appropriately [see Patient Counseling Information (17)].
+Destroy any unused medication appropriately [see Patient Counseling Information (17.2)].